tsume82/Influence-Maximization/README.md

 file and pass it as a parameter of the script.
 The results are stored in a directory specified as a script argument (`--out_dir`).

+## Limitations

+Pay attention: when you change the `mutation_operator` parameter, currently you need to add a decorator `@inspyred.ec.variators.mutator` to the selected mutation function in `src/ea/mutators.py`.

 Python and libraries versions currently used:

 * python 3.6.8